cs411-alawini/sp25-cs411-team065-Good/doc/database_design.md

 We ensured that the database is populated with **a rich set of data**, meeting the requirement of inserting **at least 1000 rows** into **3 or more tables**.

 #### Tables with 1000+ rows:
-- `Attraction`: Data was collected via web scraping from TripAdvisor, including real ratings, locations, and descriptions.
+- `Attractions`: Data was collected via web scraping from TripAdvisor, including real ratings, locations, and descriptions.
-- `Hotel`: Similarly, real hotel data including addresses and images were extracted and cleaned.
+- `Hotels`: Similarly, real hotel data including addresses and images were extracted and cleaned.
-- `Item`: Every attraction and hotel is linked to an `Item` row with type specified.
+- `Items`: Every attraction and hotel is linked to an `Item` row with type specified.
-- `Relation`: Multiple hotels were associated with nearby attractions using geographic or logical proximity to populate over 1000 valid relationships.
+- `Relations`: Multiple hotels were associated with nearby attractions using geographic or logical proximity to populate over 1000 valid relationships.

 #### 🔄 Supporting Data Generation:
 - `User`: Mock names, emails, and passwords were randomly generated.